SydneeM/spotify-wrapped-frequently/README.md

 ## Spotify Web API Setup

 You will need a Spotify account and a Spotify Web API account.
-Once you have an API account, create an app using the "Create an app" section of https://developer.spotify.com/documentation/web-api/tutorials/getting-started#create-an-app.
+Once you have both accounts, login to the Spotify Web API account and [create a new app](https://developer.spotify.com/documentation/web-api/tutorials/getting-started#create-an-app).
 The app name and description can be anything.
-However, the redirect uri must be set to `[origin]/api/auth/callback/spotify`.
+However, the redirect uri must be set to `[origin]/api/auth/callback/spotify`, i.e. `http://127.0.0.1:3000/api/auth/callback/spotify`.

 ## Environment Variables